 History of St Paul's

-The Lady Chapel was completed within a few months after the Laying of the Foundation Stone and it's Dedication at a ‘Full Choral Evensong’ by the Bishop of St. Albans, the Rt.
-Revd.
-Dr. Edgar Jacobs on 23rd May 1903.
+The Lady Chapel was completed within a few months after the Laying of the Foundation Stone and its Dedication took place at a ‘Full Choral Evensong’ by the Bishop of St. Albans, the Rt Rev'd Dr Edgar Jacobs on 23rd May 1903.
 Services were held in what is now the Lady Chapel while work on the nave and side aisles was in hand.
 It was completed towards the end of 1915.
-The church remained a chapel-of-ease to St. Chad until 1917, when St. Paul`s became a separate parish, the advowson of the vicarage being vested in the Bishop of Chelmsford.
-The first Vicar of St. Paul was Revd.
-L.A.
-Hort from 1917 to 1924.
+The church remained a chapel-of-ease to St. Chad until 1917, when St Paul's became a separate parish, the advowson of the vicarage being vested in the Bishop of Chelmsford.
+The first Vicar of St Paul's was the Rev'd L.A.
+Hort, from 1917 to 1924.

 The completed church was finally consecrated by the Lord Bishop of Chelmsford, The Right Reverend John Edwin on Thursday 22nd March 1917, when St Paul's became the independamnt parish church of Goodmayes.